oguzhanturkmenn/Plant-Shop/README.md

 An e-commerce application where you can buy plants

-To build the foundation of the application, I utilized Android Jetpack components.
-One of these components that I preferred using was the Navigation Component.
-The Navigation Component simplifies navigation between different screens of the application and provides a single place to manage application navigation.
+To build the foundation of the application, I utilized Android Jetpack components and followed the MVVM (Model-View-ViewModel) architecture to ensure clean and modular code.
+The MVVM architecture separates the concerns of the application into three distinct layers: the Model, View, and ViewModel.

-For registration and login processes, I implemented Firebase Auth, and I used Firestore to store users' profile photos.
+Using the MVVM pattern, I created the Model layer to represent the data and business logic of the application.
+Firebase Auth was implemented for registration and login processes, and Firestore was used to store users' profile photos.

+To enhance the code readability and reduce boilerplate, I leveraged data binding.
+Data binding allowed me to establish a direct connection between the UI components and the underlying data, enabling seamless updates and reducing the need for manual UI updates.

-To fetch data from the internet, I created a simple API using GitHub Gist and retrieved the data over the internet using the Retrofit library.
+For data retrieval from the internet, I created a simple API using GitHub Gist and utilized the Retrofit library to handle network requests efficiently.

-Instead of RecyclerView, I opted for ListAdapter to automatically update the data by leveraging the DiffCallback method.

-To provide real-time updates in the user interface, I chose to use the LiveData library.
+To ensure efficient updates and better performance, I replaced the conventional RecyclerView with ListAdapter, which leverages the DiffCallback method to automatically update the data.

+To provide real-time updates and maintain UI consistency, I incorporated LiveData, a lifecycle-aware data holder, into the ViewModel layer.
+LiveData enabled me to observe changes in data and propagate them to the UI seamlessly.

-I implemented the functionality of adding products to the cart or favorites by saving the data in SQLite Room database.
+The functionality of adding products to the cart or favorites was implemented using SQLite Room database.
+Room allowed me to create a local database with clean and efficient queries, ensuring smooth user experience and data synchronization.

-For dependency management, I used Hilt Dagger library.
-Hilt simplifies dependency injection, allowing better management of dependencies between different components of the application and preventing code repetition.
+In terms of dependency management, I utilized the Hilt Dagger library.
+Hilt simplifies dependency injection, enabling better management of dependencies between different components of the application and reducing code duplication.

-By providing this more professional description, an employer will gain a better understanding of how the application was developed and which components were used.
+By incorporating the MVVM architecture, data binding, and other clean coding practices, I aimed to create a well-structured, maintainable, and efficient application.
+This approach enhances readability, testability, and scalability, allowing for easier collaboration and future enhancements.